ebeaudoi/ocp-tools/README.md

 \-----------------------------------------------

 **\- create-imagesetconfigfile.sh**
+Description:
+- This script creates an imageSetConfiguration file for a specific catalog with selected operators
+- The configuration file will contain each selected operator with the default channel and the latest release as "minVersion" and as "maxVersion"

 Edit the script and follow the instruction

 1. Specify the version, ex: 4.12 or 4.13 or 4.14